luckyjazzbo/character-rails/README.md

 **Features:**
  - Select image size (checkbox if scaled version should be used) when uploading image (redactor/markdown)
- - Open Graph support out of the box
  - Set page _position when creating new
  - Remove page function
  - Moving page element